jestenough/code-challenges/collections/learngo/24-structs/questions/README.md

 1. It allows Go to index struct fields more efficiently
 2. You can use it for documenting your code
 3. It's like a comment
-4. Associates metadata about the field *CORRECT*
+4. Associates metadata about the field

 > **4:** Correct.
 For example, the json package can read and encode/decode depending on the associated metadata.